FOR IMMEDIATE RELEASE

 - Marijuana: Anthony Beckford supports for the full legalization and decriminalization of marijuana.
 He wants the records of all low level offenders to be wiped clean and for this currently incarcerated to be released immediately.
 The prohibition must end.
 Anthony Beckford plans to use the funds from marijuana sales to help fund public schools, community centers, provide senior, middle class and low income housing, as well as to help the state's current deficit.

 - Workers Rights: Anthony Beckford supports workers and Unions.
 Workers must have adequate health care, livable wages, safe work conditions and much more.
-Anthony Beckford has stood on the frontlines with members of DC37, 1199SEIU, 32BJSEIU, CWA, AFL-CIO, UFT and many other Unions on various occasions, including during the Janus Decision and during the Government Shutdown.
+Anthony Beckford has stood on the frontlines with members of DC37, 1199SEIU, 32BJSEIU, CWA, AFL-CIO, UFT and many other Major Unions and Locals on various occasions, including during the Janus Decision and during the Government Shutdown.

 - LGBTQ Rights: Anthony Beckford advocated for the Ban on Conversion Therapy and for the passing of G.E.N.D.A.
 Anthony Beckford has been a true ally to the LGBTQ community, especially LGBTQ People of Color.